Why put up with being defamed?

 Sometimes it is really bad because it affects how your social circle looks at you.
 It’s uncomfortable and awkward.
 You feel disconnected from the group.

 Sometimes it is really bad because it affects your business – suddenly you are losing customers or needing to justify yourself.
 All that money spent on marketing is not as effective now.
-Suddenly you are feeling stressed and not working on your business as strongly.
+You are feeling stressed and not working on your business as strongly.
 You are feeling deflated.

 It has affected your sales, and it has also affected your morale.